NVIDIAGameWorks/toolkit-remix/docs/remix-releasenotes.md

+# RTX Remix Release Notes (5/13/2024)

+## RTX Remix Toolkit Release 2024.3.1
+### Changed
+- Updated the runtime included with the RTX Remix Toolkit to version 0.5.1

+## RTX Remix Runtime 0.5.1
+### Bug Fixes
+- Fixed an issue preventing the Remix runtime from starting on AMD hardware with the latest Windows drivers

 # RTX Remix Release Notes (4/30/2024)

 With the latest update of RTX Remix, we've enabled modders to add DLSS 3.5 Ray Reconstruction for Remix mods.
 Look below for our detailed release notes, and for a full changelog, please click [here](remix-full-changelog.md)